 FSRI Research Engineer Presents Heat Transfer and Fire Spread from Post-Flashover Compartment Fires at the UC Davis Wildfire Resilient Structures Conference

-Joe Willi, research engineer at UL’s Fire Safety Research Institute (FSRI), presented on full-scale experiments from the Heat Transfer from Structure Fires research project during the UC Davis Wildfire Resilient Structures (WiReS) Conference in February 2023.
+Joe Willi, research engineer at the Fire Safety Research Institute (FSRI), part of UL Research Institutes, presented on full-scale experiments from the Heat Transfer from Structure Fires research project during the UC Davis Wildfire Resilient Structures (WiReS) Conference in February 2023.
 In his presentation, Willi summarized the project’s first series of full-scale experiments that were divided into three phases.

 The research team conducted these experiments at UL’s indoor fire laboratory in Northbrook, IL to minimize the effects of wind and other weather conditions.
 Phase 1 experiments exposed different building materials to a heptane spray burner fire source.
 Phase 2 experiments characterized a post-flashover compartment fire that spread to an exterior facade.
 Willi shared a detailed overview of the third phase of experiments which exposed a target facade using materials tested in Phase 1 to the post-flashover compartment fire tested in Phase 2 to examine the potential risks for building-to-building fire spread.
 Specifically, Phase 3 experiments studied: